Teycir/Timeseal/README.md

 **Automatic Encrypted Storage:**

-- All created seals are automatically saved encrypted in your browser's localStorage
+- All vault links are automatically saved encrypted in your browser's localStorage
 - Encryption uses AES-GCM-256 with a unique key per browser
-- Access your saved seals anytime from the dashboard at /dashboard
+- Access your saved vault links anytime from the dashboard at /dashboard
-- No server-side storage - your vault links never leave your device
+- Vault links are stored locally only (not sent to server)
 - Data persists until you clear browser data
-- **Storage limit:** ~5MB total (browser localStorage limit) - approximately 50-100 seals depending on content size
+- **Storage limit:** ~5MB total (browser localStorage limit) - approximately 50-100 vault links depending on content size

 **Best practices:**